andrelkj/yodapp/README.md

 ---
 ## 2.4.
 Hooks and Encapsulation (BEST PRACTICE)

-Personalised keywords can be defined inside robot to decrease repeated code
+Personalized keywords can be defined inside robot to decrease repeated code

 To use this function first you need to create the keywords: